 The leading jockey and trainer both come from the early 19th century.
 Bill Scott has ridden more winners in the race than anyone else, with 9 wins to his name.
 Trainer John Scott, brother of Bill, has trained 16 winners in total.
 4 of the wins of Bill were trained by his brother, John.

 In more recent times, there hasn’t been one standout trainer that has really dominated the race.
 The usual names such as John Gosden, Aiden O’Brien, Saeed bin Suroor and Sir Michael Stoute have all have a good deal of success there, without one dominating the other.
-But, the latter, Sir Michael Stoute, has an incredible overall record at Doncaster, with a 34% win ratio over the last 5 years.
+But, the latter two, Sir Michael Stoute and Saeed bin Suroor, both have incredible overall records at Doncaster, with win percentages of over 30% across the last 5 years.

 It’s a similar story in the jockey department as well to be honest.
-The likes of Ryan Moore, Frankie Dettori, William Buick, Andrea Atenzi and Willie Carson have all performed well, with multiple winners to their name.
+The likes of Ryan Moore, Frankie Dettori, William Buick, Andrea Atenzi and Jim Crowley have all performed well, with multiple winners to their name.

 The St Leger was devised by a former army officer, Anthony St Leger.
 He lived near Doncaster and formed a group of races that included a sweepstake of 25 guineas for anyone that brought their horse along to race.
 The race actually started life as 2-miler, but has been reduced since, to the distance you see today (1m 6f).